hwstar/ESP8266-MQTT-battery-monitor-hw/README.md

 **Features:**

-This board contains an ESP12 module, DC-DC converter and an INA226 DC voltage and current monitor
+This board contains an ESP12 module, a Texas Instruments LMR12010X DC-DC converter and an Texas Instruments INA226 DC voltage and current monitor.
+The board can be powered from any voltage from 5.5V to 16V.
+It is optimized to work with 12V lead acid batteries.
+There is transient protection on the power input, and voltage and current inputs.
+There is a 1/2 amp PTC fuse on the power input.

+A wide range of current shunts can be used on the differential current inputs, and the shunt current and full scale millivolt values are programmable in the firmware.
+The current value is and integer, and will be negative if the battery is being discharged.

 **EDA Software**